Aaron Civale: Tampa Bay Rays

 On July 31, 2023, the Guardians traded Civale to the Tampa Bay Rays for infield prospect Kyle Manzardo.
 In 10 starts down the stretch, he compiled a 2–3 record and 5.36 ERA with 58 strikeouts across 45 1/3 innings pitched.

 Civale was signed to a one-year deal worth $4.9 million for 2024.
 He made 17 starts for Tampa Bay, posting a 2–6 record and 5.07 ERA with 84 strikeouts across 87 innings.

 Milwaukee Brewers

 On July 3, 2024, the Rays traded Civale to the Milwaukee Brewers in exchange for Gregory Barrios.
 He had a 6-3 record and a 3.53 ERA in 14 starts for Milwaukee.

 On June 11, 2025, with the impending promotion of Jacob Misiorowski, the Brewers moved Civale from the starting rotation to the bullpen.
-Civale, who had never pitched out of the bullpen in his major league career, subsequently requested a trade to a team that would play him as a starting pitcher.
+Civale, who had never pitched out of the bullpen in his major league career, subsequently requested a trade to a team that would use him as a starting pitcher.
 In 5 starts for Milwaukee in 2025, he had logged a 1-2 record and 4.91 ERA with 19 strikeouts over 22 innings of work, a low total that was impacted by a left hamstring strain injury in his first start of the year.